zopefoundation/z3c.sqlalchemy/README.txt

 - no support for Archetypes schemas

-z3c.sqlachemy just tries to provide you with the basic functionalities you need to write SQLAlchemy-based applications with Zope 2/3.
+z3c.sqlachemy just tries to provide you with the basic functionalities you need to write SQLAlchemy-based applications with Zope.
 Higher-level functionalities like integration with Archetypes/Zope 3 schemas are subject to higher-level frameworks.  z3c.sqlalchemy does not address these frameworks.